alexngrubb-web/alex-grubb.github.io/projects/soc-log-analysis/README.md

 ## Key Findings

-- Repeated failed login attempts detected over a short timeframe
+- Repeated failed login attempts detected, indicating potential brute force activity
 - Consistent targeting of a specific account suggests brute force behaviour
 - Logs provide sufficient detail to identify attack patterns and timing
 - Demonstrates how authentication logs can be used for threat detection